 Painful sex!
 Frequent urination “to the point where you’re peeing on the street and can’t make it to the bathroom”!
 Blood clots!
 Insomnia!
 Fertility issues!
 And, most notoriously, periods so painful you can’t leave the house!
 Endometriosis sounds cool, huh?
 And given that it affects approximately 1 in 10 women in North America, it's kind of puzzling that with symptoms like these, we don't talk about it more.
 That was, until, diagnosees with million-follower-strong Instagram accounts started to get real about their own experiences—think Jaime King, Padma Lakshmi and Lena Dunham, just to name a handful.

 P.S.
 Jessica says that every woman’s body is different and what works for her might not work for everyone.
 Consult your doctor and do your homework.
-The new film Endo What? is a great place to start.
+The film Endo What? is a great place to start.

 What led to her lifestyle overhaul & how it changed her life (for real, guys):